- An on-line evaluation of current algorithms

 Microsoft Research Technical Report MSR-TR-2001-81, November 2001.

-Other online stereo benchmarks and datasets:
+Other online stereo benchmarks:

 Support for this work was provided in part by NSF CAREER grant 9984485 and NSF grant IIS-0413169.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.